Terms and Conditions for visitors to “Arena Riga” a multi- functional hall

 6.2.
 Screening is a prerequisite for entry to the arena; it is done to ensure the security and safety of visitors while they are in the arena.
-The organiser has the right to search clothes, bags and any other items determined by the arena and the organiser.
-Visitors may be searched on arrival, in the arena or on departure.
+The security of the event has the right to screen clothes, bags and its contents and any other items determined by the arena and the organiser.
+Visitors may be screened on arrival or on departure.

 6.3.
 The arena and the organiser reserve the right to prohibit individuals attempting to take the following items into the arena:

 6.3.1. any items prohibited by law.
 Anyone found in possession of illegal or smuggled goods may be subject to legal proceedings;